tejpratap46/RecyclerCalendarAndroid/README.md

 ------------

-#### For People who want to just use simple date picker calendar, i have created `SimpleRecyclerCalendarView`
+#### For People who want to just use simple date picker/selection calendar, i have created `SimpleRecyclerCalendarView`
 To use `SimpleRecyclerCalendarView`, just include following in your `.xml`

 ```xml